postgres-ai/docs/blog/20210923-zero-downtime-postgres-schema-migrations-lock-timeout-and-retries.md

     select * from test;
     ```

-This may be surprising, but the first action "hangs" – we see that the SELECT command doesn't return anything.
+This may be surprising, but the last action "hangs" – the SELECT command doesn't return anything.
 Why?

 To see what's happening we'll open one more, the fourth psql terminal, and use the [lock analysis snippet](https://gitlab.com/-/snippets/1890428) that returns "a forest of locking trees":